%!TEX encoding = UTF-8 Unicode

 This is usually preferable to making screenshots.

-Make sure that the text in your tables and figures is easily readable.
+Make sure that text in your tables and figures is easily readable.

 \input{boysgirlsnormtable}